moises-nimo-deprecated/tvcast/readme.md

 * The cycle for the worker is set to 3s to avoid blockage on the tvmaze api, otherwise it'll throw 403.
 * `Install NodeJS 10+ in order to perform tasks automatically.`
 * `The solution is supposed to run on Docker, to make it easier to deploy tagged images into azure containers.`
 * `There are unit tests only for the Repositories using Moq`.
+* `Some actors don't have birthday due to tvmaze missing data`.

 # Running on Docker
 Requires `Docker Toolbox` or `Docker For Windows - Linux Containers` installed